 Not a step wasted was the theme behind the idea when it was submitted during the awards process.
 See a recap of the awards, including appearances from Miguel and Augusto, via the Ferrovial video below:

-Miguel Saddler works as a Project Manager in the Passenger Experience Programme in Development and enjoys all sorts of sports and Manu Chao.
+Miguel Saddler works as a Project Manager in the Passenger Experience Programme in Development and in his spare time is a sports enthusiast.
 While Augusto Siguero, is a passionate rugby lover who works supporting Heathrow Asset Management Programme through the Ferrovial Centre for Asset Management.

 Flow is located between the International Departures Lounge (IDL) and Pier 5, follow the signs towards Gates 23-42.
 Share your Flow images with us on Twitter and Instagram using #walkandlight.